easegress-io/easegress/doc/faq.md

 ## How to set sensible cross_pipeline_request_backlog for pipeline

 ## How to see whether the changes for pipeline or plugins has been successfully applied or not?
-1. You can check the exit code of the easegateway-client whether it exited successfully.
+1. You can check the exit code of the egwctl whether it exited successfully.
 2. You can use `pipeline ls` or `plugin ls` to check the latest configuration manually.

 NOTE: when you are operating cluster, you can choose the priority of your administration operation: